Letitia Clark: Retirement

 In 1931 Clark returned to Whipps Cross Hospital for a nurses reunion attended by 500 former and current nurses and other staff, at which she received a retirement cheque.
 She retired to the country, and lived in Minchinhampton, Gloucestershire until her death.
 She died on 28 June 1939 in the Stroud General Hospital, Gloucestershire.

 Honours

-Clark was awarded an Royal Red Cross in 1919 for her role as matron of Whipps Cross War Hospital.
+Clark was awarded a Royal Red Cross in 1919 for her role as matron of Whipps Cross War Hospital.
 In 1928 she received an MBE in the King's Birthday Honours for nursing services to the Empire.